project-meucci/thimm.github.io/docs/Agtech - So What?/Navigating-economic-development-and-the-social-fabric-of-agriculture-with-elizabeth-brennan-wide-open-agriculture.md

 ---
-title: Navigating Economic Development and the Social Fabric of Agriculture, with Elizabeth Brennan, Wide Open Agriculture
+title: Navigating Economic Development And The Social Fabric Of Agriculture With Elizabeth Brennan Wide Open Agriculture
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Agtech - So What?
 (2022-04-20)